PUBLICATIONS & CURATORIAL WORK

 Curated and introduced a program of George Kuchar's films spanning from the late-1960s into the late 1970s to highlight his unique and varied sense of humor as well as the wide array of his modes of storytelling using the medium of film collaborating with other artists (Curt McDowell, George Segal and Donna Kerness).

 Canyon Cinema Salon Seeing Something Always Hidden.
-New Nothing CInema.
+New Nothing Cinema.
 San Francisco, California.
 October 27, 2014.

 "From Vault to Screen: Canyon Cinema 16mm" National Gallery of Art.
 Washington, DC.
 July-August 2014.
 Co-programming an extensive series of eight screenings to highlight new acquisitions, recent restorations, archival and vintage prints from the Canyon collection.
 National Gallery of Art Summer Film Program